Spectral shift via "lateral" perturbation: The main result

-Using identity (\ref{E:HaynsworthA0}) of Theorem \ref{thm:BirmanSchwinger} with $S-z$ and $-\Omega$ playing the roles of $A$ and $D$\footnote{Both are invertible and therefore $i_0(A)=i_0(D)=0$; the fact that $i_-(-\Omega)$ is possibly infinite is of no concern since we are dealing with nullity only.}, we get an equivalent condition for $z$ being equal to $\Lambda(K)$:
+which is self-adjoint as a bounded perturbation of a self-adjoint block-diagonal operator.
+The blocks $S-z$ and $-\Omega^{-1}$ are invertible and therefore $i_0(A)=i_0(D)=0$.
+Using identity (\ref{E:HaynsworthA0}) of Theorem \ref{thm:BirmanSchwinger} we get\footnote{The fact that $i_-(-\Omega)$ is possibly infinite is of no concern since we are dealing with nullity only.} an equivalent condition for $z$ being equal to $\Lambda(K)$:

 We decompose $K$ in accordance to the direct sum $\cC(\cH,\cK) = F\oplus \Fo$, see Lemma~\ref{L:FF},